Comparing high dimensional partitions, with the Coclustering Adjusted Rand Index: Statistical framework

-\end{theo} The proof of this theorem is postponed to Appendix A.
+\end{theorem} The proof of this theorem is presented in Appendix A.1.

-Thanks to this property, the contingency table $\boldsymbol{n^{zwzw'}}$ can be computed more efficiently and its complexity is now $\mathcal{O}(HH'+LL'+HH'LL')$.
-Moreover, even if the Kronecker product is not commutative, it behaves well with both the transpose operator and the margins, and the initial properties of CARI are kept:
+Thanks to this property, the contingency table $\boldsymbol{n^{zwz'w'}}$ can be computed more efficiently as we will see in the next sections.
+Moreover, even if the Kronecker product is not commutative, it behaves well with both the transpose operator and the margins of a matrix (sum of the observations according to the rows or the columns) and the initial properties of CARI are kept: